Project Ashtami

 How it all began…

-Tarini found that they were “informal workers”.
+They were “informal workers”.
 What that meant was that they always remained on the fringes of poverty while the community and the waste dealers (generally men) benefitted from their cheap labour.
 Tarini decided to make a difference.
 She wanted to bring due dignity to the waste pickers.

 She did not know where to begin.
 After some brainstorming, she thought of conducting a waste collection drives in her community which has about 4000 residents.
-She was not sure if the governing body of her residential community would allow it.
-Fortunately they did and the first drive yielded a small truckload of items comprising discarded clothes, toys, household items and books (https://www.mypunepulse.com/14-yr-old-tarini-uses-art-to-spread-awareness-on-waste-management/).
+She was not sure if the governing body would allow it.
+Fortunately they did and the first drive yielded a small truckload of items comprising discarded clothes, toys, household items and books.
 That was the beginning of several waste collection drives that were conducted to facilitate recycling of waste.
+This initiative led to other projects for the benefit of the waste pickers over the next few years.
+The Red Dot campaign highlighted the need for proper segregation of sanitary waste; co-creation of art with waste pickers benefited aged waste pickers, an android mobile app design facilitated waste collection drives and an e-book.

 Tarini enjoys painting, craft projects, writing, reading and spending time in the midst of nature.